oxheadalpha/xtz-shots-website/getting-started.md

 ### Archive tarballs

-Archive tarballs contain the full backend storage of an archive node, complete will all history of transactions since genesis.
+Archive tarballs contain the full backend data directory of an archive node, complete will all history of transactions since genesis.
 Archive snapshots do not exist, so importing a tarball is the only way of getting an archive node, short of syncing from scratch.

 Most Tezos users do not need an archive node.
 It is mostly useful for indexing the entire chain.